1. Is it possible to apply for more than one LLM programme?

 12. How many hours of teaching will I have each week?

-This depends somewhat on the particular courses you take, but as a general guide you should expect about eight hours of lectures and seminars a week.
+This depends somewhat on the particular courses you take.
 The LLM programmes involve advanced study, so much of the important work you do is self-directed (working in the library and having informal discussions with other students).
 Overall, you should plan on lectures, seminars and independent study taking up at least 40 hours a week.

 13. What will the teaching timetable be like?